 “Shift [the discussion] on suppliers from dollars going out to knowledge and innovation coming in.” – David Clevenger

-We should move away from the expectation that the supplier community we engage is simply about delivery of goods and services and instead begin to focus on the innovation it brings to an organization – and the innovation we help uncover through our supplier partnerships.
+We should move away from the expectation that the supplier community we engage is simply about delivery of goods and services and instead begin to focus on the innovation it brings to an organization – and the innovation we help uncover through our Supplier Management Solutions, creating new opportunities for procurement value creation.
 Procurement is uniquely positioned to drive that supplier innovation and construct guardrails around that relationship.

 Alternative metrics to cost savings should be customized to the project and stakeholder objectives to ensure procurement’s expanding value is captured and appreciated.
 It won’t be as clean and precise as dollars saved, but it will be more meaningful and impactful for the business